fwilleke80/com_audioarchive/README.md

 #### Analysis queues and regeneration

-The **Audio analyses** section on the Integrity & Maintenance page displays separate waveform and spectral-analysis statistics, including:
+The **Audio analyses** section on the Integrity & Maintenance page displays separate waveform and spectral-analysis summaries.
+Each summary includes:

 - Available
 - Missing